 Readers of this article fall into two rough groups, and the on-ramp looks different for each.

 If you have some boating background already, you’re further along than you think.
 Maybe you sailed as a kid, or owned a powerboat, or chartered a few times.
 The core skills are still there.
-What you’ll need is time to build up cruising-specific competence: anchoring, weather, provisioning, boat systems, handling the boat in close quarters.
+What you’ll need is time to build up cruising-specific competence: anchoring, weather, provisioning, boat systems, and handling the boat in close quarters.
 Chartering for a week or two at a time is a great way to stretch those skills before committing to a boat of your own.

 If you’re starting from zero, welcome to the club.
 Plenty of people do.
 Many Loopers, the folks who cruise America’s Great Loop, begin with no boating background at all, often in their 60s.
 The Loop runs mostly through protected water, with a strong community of fellow first-timers and plenty of professional help available along the way.
 It’s one of the most age-friendly on-ramps into cruising that exists.